VarsityPhysicist/FFXIVRelicTracker/README.md

                 Subsequent Tools can be purchased from Denys in Foundation

         Skysteel Tool+1 Tab:
-            This tab is used to show the items needed to obtain Skysteel Tool+1 for each class Classes have different items required; be sure to note what items are required to be HQ Also, some of the items for crafting classes are purchased for 50 yellow scrips each, so the tab also has a tracker that determines how many yellow scrips are required to complete all remaining class tools
+            This tab is used to show the items needed to obtain the Skysteel Tool+1 for each class Classes have different items required; be sure to note what items are required to be HQ Also, some of the items for crafting classes are purchased for 50 yellow scrips each, so the tab also has a tracker that determines how many yellow scrips are required to complete all remaining class tools

         Dragonsung Tab:
-            This tab is used to show the items needed to obtain Dragonsung Tool for each class Classes have different items required; be sure to note what items are required to be HQ Also, some of the items for crafting classes are purchased for 50 yellow scrips each, so the tab also has a tracker that determines how many yellow scrips are required to complete all remaining class tools
+            This tab is used to show the items needed to obtain the Dragonsung Tool for each class Classes have different items required; be sure to note what items are required to be HQ Also, some of the items for crafting classes are purchased for 50 yellow scrips each, so the tab also has a tracker that determines how many yellow scrips are required to complete all remaining class tools

+        Augmented Dragonsung Tab:
+            This tab is used to show the items needed to obtain the Augmented Dragonsung Tool for each class Classes have different items required; be sure to note what how many materials are yielded for different collectability levels
+            Also, some of the items for crafting classes are purchased for 60 yellow scrips each, so the tab also has a tracker that determines how many yellow scrips are required to complete all remaining class tools

+        Skysung Tab:
+            This tab is used to show the items needed to obtain the Skysung Tool for each class Classes have different items required; be sure to note what how many materials are yielded for different collectability levels
+            Also, some of the items for crafting classes are purchased for 60 yellow scrips each, so the tab also has a tracker that determines how many yellow scrips are required to complete all remaining class tools